pratim4dasude/Wardrobe_Recommendation_Engine/README.md

 similarity (the *find similar* and *outside-image* flows) is handled separately by CLIP visual embeddings (512-d), compared by cosine against the wardrobe.

+All wardrobe vectors live in PostgreSQL with the pgvector extension.
+Candidate retrieval and image similarity run as `<=>` cosine-distance queries against pgvector, so the engine scales past in-memory scoring while keeping the ranking logic above unchanged.

 ---

 ## Technology